mmertsock/mmertsock.github.io/_posts/2013-09-17-announcing-speceasy.md

 layout: post
 ---

-*As an employee of [TrackAbout][], I have been helping to develop SpecEasy and prepare it for public release.
+*As a employee of [TrackAbout][], I have been helping to develop SpecEasy and prepare it for public release.
 A version of this announcement was originally posted September 17 on the [TrackAbout Blog][].*

 <div style="text-align: center;">
     <img src="https://raw.github.com/trackabout/speceasy/master/speceasy_logo.png" style="max-width: 75%;">